BeLux-Engineering-Experience/home/.github/CONTRIBUTING_beginner.md

 2. Sign in with your Microsoft account.
 3. It should be enabled for your Enterprise Managed User (EMU) account.
 4. Enable Copilot for your personal account by linking it.
-5. Join the MicrosoftCopilot GitHub organization that grants your jamelachahbar personal GitHub account GitHub Copilot access.
+5. Join the MicrosoftCopilot GitHub organization that grants your personal GitHub account GitHub Copilot access.
 6. Accept the invitation

 ![image](https://github.com/user-attachments/assets/a4061071-b612-4aed-a114-3ef2a08705fb)
 ![image](https://github.com/user-attachments/assets/bffba021-ccd2-494e-a32d-afa1b48a4d8b)
-7. 🥳 Welcome to Copilot
+8. 🥳 Welcome to Copilot

 ![image](https://github.com/user-attachments/assets/9a9325f1-0826-4c5f-97fa-fca8bfa6ff94)